aschuerch/Microbial-Genomics-2018/_episodes/07-getting-data.md

 ~~~
 {: .source}

-This will take a moment.
+This will take a moment and might run over night.
 After the download finished, let's have a look at the files

 ~~~
 ls